Ramones: Conflicts between members

 Tension between Joey and Johnny colored much of the Ramones' career.
 The pair were politically antagonistic, with Joey being a liberal and Johnny a conservative.
 Their personalities also clashed: Johnny spent two years in military school and lived by a strict code of self-discipline, while Joey struggled with obsessive–compulsive disorder and alcoholism.
 In the early 1980s, Linda Danielle began a relationship with Johnny after having already been romantically involved with Joey, who had reportedly accused Johnny of "stealing" his girlfriend.
 This incident is believed to have been the inspiration behind "The KKK Took My Baby Away".
 Consequently, despite their continued professional relationship, Joey and Johnny had become aloof from each other.
 Johnny did not contact Joey before his death, although he said that he was depressed for "the whole week" after his death.

 Dee Dee's bipolar disorder and repeated relapses into drug addiction also caused significant strains.
 Tommy would also leave the band after being "physically threatened by Johnny, treated with contempt by Dee Dee, and all but ignored by Joey."
 As new members joined over the years, disbursement and the band's image frequently became matters of serious dispute.
 The tensions among the group members were not kept secret from the public as was heard on The Howard Stern Show in 1997, where during the interview Marky and Joey got into a fight about their respective drinking habits.

-A year after the Ramones' breakup, Marky Ramone made disparaging remarks against C. J. in the press, calling him a "bigot", a statement he would reiterate a decade later.
-C. J. would later respond that he was unsure as to why Marky would make negative comments against him in the press, though he denied that it had anything to do with his marrying Marky's niece.
+Political conflicts also existed between Marky and C. J., the latter of whom described it as, "[Marky] made fun of everything conservative and traditional, and I made fun of everything political, both conservative and liberal."
+A year after the Ramones' breakup, Marky Ramone made disparaging remarks against C. J. in the press, saying he couldn't stand touring with him, and calling him a "bigot", a statement he would reiterate a decade later.
+C. J. would later respond that he was unsure as to why Marky would make negative comments against him in the press, though he denied that it had anything to do with him marrying Marky's niece.
 He also denied being a bigot.
 Many years later, C. J. lamented that despite being the two surviving members of arguably the Ramones' most commercially successful era, and despite reaching out a few times to join him on stage, he and Marky were no longer in contact.